lrspeiser/DensityDependentMetricModel/docs/paper.md

 - 3–4: 4, 4–5: 57, 5–6: 688, 6–7: 7,479, 7–8: 47,742, 8–9: 74,900, 9–10: 10,476, 10–11: 2,137, 11–12: 379, 12–13: 114, 13–14: 21, 14–15: 2, others ~0.

-[TODO-DATA-2] Publish the exact per-annulus table used in the likelihood (CSV + checksum).

 ---